teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just your everyday man trying to solve every puzzle that catches my interest.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Brainwashed
+"We become the people we are surrounded by."

+Something just dawned on me, we are brainwashed by society.
+For example, whenever you are a kid your favorite foods will be decided by only the things you've tried.
+Although this seems very subtle, I beleive this cascades into a huge part of our life.

+The nature vs nuture is a debate.
+Often at times I realize how I am a biproduct of my upbringing.
+The things I find interesting, the people I find that are attractive, the entertainment I indulge in, and what I find to be sociallly acceptable.
+This mindset becomes more noticeable as I get older and move away from where I was raised.

+Also our environments can mean everything.
+In one environment I can be a superstar, yet another a complete dumbass.

+Would you rather be a genius and feel like an idoit or a idoit and feel like your a genius?

 ## A Tip for Succcess
 "Success is a journey, not a destination."